pearcej/complex/_sources/EvolutionOfCooperation/Results.rst

             metric = np.mean(responses == 'C')
             self.metrics.append(metric)

-:ref:`Figure 13.2 <fig_avg_nice>` (right) shows the results, which are highly variable.
+:ref:`Figure 14.2 <EOC_fig_2>` (right) shows the results, which are highly variable.
 The fraction of agents who cooperate in the first round is often near 1, and occasionally near 0.
 The long-term average is close to 0.65, similar to overall niceness.
 These results are consistent with Axelrod’s tournaments; in general, nice strategies do well.

 The other characteristics Axelrod identifies in successful strategies are retaliation and forgiveness.
 To measure retaliation, I define this ``instrument``: